SJLennon/IBM-i-RPG-Free-CLP-Code/README.md

-# IBM i RPG/Free CLP Code
+# RPGLE free format, SQL and CLP Code for the IBM i

-Demo code in RPG/Free, SQL and CLP for the IBM i
+This repository contains *working* example code, using RPGLE free-format, enbedded SQL and CLP for the IBM i

+My intent is to provide real programs that help you learn, or improve your current understanding, and which you can adapt to you needs.

 More developers are learning about the **IBM i** as a wonderful business platform. ( It was formerly known as the **AS/400**.)

-My intent is to provide real programs that help you learn, or improve your current understanding, and which you can adapt to you needs.

-Feel free to provide comments and feedback.
+Feel free to provide comments and feedback as issues.

 ## Copy_Mbrs